-Payments Made Upon Termination After a Change-in-Control.
-In the event of a Named Executive Officer's termination following a change-in-control of the Company, the Named Executive Officer will be entitled to the following, in addition to the items identified in the above "Payments Made Upon Termination" section.
+Payments Made Upon Termination After a Change in Control.
+In the event of a Named Executive Officer's termination following a change in control of the Company, the Named Executive Officer will be entitled to the following, in addition to the items identified in the above "Payments Made Upon Termination" section.

-- If termination of the Named Executive Officer occurs within 24 months of the change-in-control for "Good Reason" or without "Cause" as defined in the restricted stock and RSU agreements, shares of restricted stock and RSUs become fully vested as of the termination date (see the table on page 43 for restricted stock and RSU values related to accelerated vesting); - If termination of the Named Executive Officer occurs within 36 months of the change-in-control, the officer becomes 100% vested in the DSA benefit and the benefit is distributed as a lump sum (see the "Pension Benefits" section for values); and - If termination of the Named Executive Officer occurs within 24 months of the change-in-control for "Good Reason" or without "Cause" as defined in the plan, the participating officer is entitled to a pro rata C-LTIP benefit, based on the number of months of participation in the applicable measurement period equal to the greater of 100% of their salary factor or the actual award earned during the measurement period.
-Under the terms of their agreement to switch from the SBP and DSA to the C-LTIP, upon a change-in-control, Ms. McReynolds and Mr. Baltz will receive a change-in-control benefit under the C-LTIP equal to the C-LTIP change-in-control benefit in excess of the DSA change-in-control benefit, if any (see the table on page 43 for C-LTIP values, if any).
+• If termination of the Named Executive Officer occurs within 24 months of the change in control for "Good Reason" or without "Cause" as defined in the restricted stock and RSU agreements, shares of restricted stock and RSUs become fully vested as of the termination date (see the table on page 45 for restricted stock and RSU values related to accelerated vesting);

+- If termination of the Named Executive Officer occurs within 36 months of the change in control for benefits accrued and vested prior to 2005 and within 24 months of the change in control for benefits accrued and vested after 2004, the officer becomes 100% vested in the DSA benefit and the benefit is distributed as a lump sum (see the "2008 Pension Benefits" section for values); and - If termination of the Named Executive Officer occurs within 24 months of the change in control for "Good Reason" or without "Cause" as defined in the plan, the participating officer is entitled to a pro rata C-LTIP benefit, based on the number of months of participation in the applicable measurement period equal to the greater of 100% of their salary factor or the actual award earned during the measurement period.
+Under the terms of their agreement to switch from the SBP and DSA to the C-LTIP, upon a change in control, Ms. McReynolds and Mr. Baltz will receive a change in control benefit under the C-LTIP equal to the C-LTIP change in control benefit in excess of the DSA change in control benefit, if any (see the table on page 45 for C-LTIP values, if any).